 How do TENS units work?

-A TENS unit uses small gel patches that are self-adhesive to pass a controlled electric current through your skin.
+A TENS unit uses small adhesive gel patches to pass a controlled electric current through your skin.

 That current stimulates both the muscles and the nerve cells in the area.
 Your muscles will tense and relax, while your nerve receives stimulation that can soothe and block pain signals.